-Synthetic leathers are usually made from two materials called polyurethane (PU) and polyvinyl chloride (PVC).
+Synthetic leathers are usually made from two materials called polyurethane (PU) and polyvinyl carbonate (PVC).

 The former is said to be a more durable material and soccer balls made from polyurethane are often used by players and clubs at semi-professional and professional levels of the sport.

-Soccer balls made with polyvinyl chloride are sold cheaply on the marketplace and are often used for things like promotional events or practice sessions.
+Soccer balls made purely with polyvinyl carbonate are sold cheaply on the marketplace and are often used for things like promotional events or practice sessions.